rkidev52/dlp-tool/README.md

 - Copy `VERIFICATION_TOKEN`, `OAUTH_ACCESS_TOKEN`, `BOT_USER_ACCESS_TOKEN`, `CLIENT_ID`, `CLIENT_SECRET` app's      credentials and place them in `.env`

-- Use ngrok to construct your webhook url and enter this url in Events Subscription in Slack App
+- Use ngrok to construct your webhook url and enter this url in Events Subscription in Slack App by appending `/event/hook`

 ## AWS SQS configurations